rugonzs/FLAI/README.md

 [![Downloads](https://static.pepy.tech/badge/flai-causal/week)](https://pepy.tech/project/flai-causal)

-Python library developed by Rubén González during his phD. research.
+Python library developed by Rubén González-Sendino during his phD. research.
 His mission?
 To mitigate bias and discrimination through the application of causal algorithms.
 Use the citation at the bottom to reference this work.

 [Demo](https://www.rubengonzalez.ai/demo)